Wildhoney/Photomask/README.md

 ![Photomask](media/screenshot.png)

-> Apply an alpha mask to your text using SVG and CSS `mask` with custom font support.
+> Apply an alpha mask to your text using SVG and CSS with custom font support and fine-tuning.

 ![Travis](http://img.shields.io/travis/Wildhoney/Photomask.svg?style=flat-square)
 &nbsp;